wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-An-Effective-Hybrid-TM-System-with-Strong-Isolation-guarantees.markdown

 and the current transaction has a read dependency with its write back phase.
 In this case the current transaction can only abort.
 **Note that no global commit lock is acquired during pre-commit.
 Although the paper mentions a global commit lock, it is in the base HTM design and does not appear in SigTM**.

+*I am not sure whether (1) will cause livelock, because two validating transactions could repeatedly cause the other to restart validation without making any progress.
+The same may also be true for (2)(3) if a hot data item is repeatedly being read/written, but in (2) and (3) at least some progress is made.
+Maybe directly locking the write set and read set during pre-commit is better*

 Once pre-commit succeeds, the transaction becomes "invincible" in a sense that it can no longer abort.
 The write set is locked, such that all coherence requests will be NACKed. (*The paper did not mention what if a read request is NACKed during